iain-todd-86400/cs-demo-iv/README.md

 The application can be run in the browser via `npm start`.

+A test user exists with the following credentials:

+email: test@test.com
+password: test

 It is also possible to use a local API.
 See the `src/environments/environment.ts` file for details.
 When doing so, the [CS Demo API](https://github.com/ionic-team/cs-demo-api) will need to be running locally.

 ## Without Identity Vault - Branch `master`